 Backfill the slope to the top of the first row, ensuring the placement of coarse, free-draining gravel immediately behind the timber.

-how many more courses of timbers you require, keeping in mind that a retaining wall should not be more than 6' high for safety considerations.
+Determine the final height of the wall after the first layer is installed.
+That will determine how many more courses of timbers you require, keeping in mind that a retaining wall should not be more than 6' high for safety considerations.
+Establish the grade required to the top of the wall using a transit level, a line level, or sighting a 4' carpenter's level.

 Mark the top of the finished grade on a picket or stake driven into the ground at the outside of the first row, for a 'batter board' .

+Proceed with the second course, of railroad ties, alternating the joints as is done in brick or block work.
 Remember the old masonry rule "one over two, two over one" so there are never two joints vertically adjacent.

-fastening each in place with reinforcing steel rod driven into the preceding layer.
+Proceed with subsequent courses of timbers, fastening each in place with reinforcing steel rod driven into the preceding layer.

 Ideally, fill, wet down, and compact the gravel and dirt behind each course of timbers as you go for stability and less settling in the future.
 Use a motor-driven vibrating plate packer if one is available.

-consider lag-bolting the last course in place with long galvanized lag bolts if available.
+Complete and secure the top course, pegging it securely with reinforcing rod, or consider lag-bolting the last course in place with long galvanized lag bolts if available.

 Backfill immediately behind the timbers on each course with coarse gravel.

-Establish the final grade as required, compacting it well, and
+Establish the final grade as required, compacting it well, and top with soil as required.

 Check and correct the final grade, filling as necessary.
+Rake and pack with a water-filled lawn roller.

 Provide lawn seeding or sod and landscape as desired.